THE DEVELOPMENT PROCESS CAN BE DAUNTING

-If you’re starting your own label from zero or supporting startups as a freelancer, going into production is intimidating.
-Sourcing fabric, finding a factory, and then putting together a fashion tech pack (a term you only recently learned) is intimidating.
+If you’re starting your own brand or freelancing, going into production is intimidating.
+Sourcing fabric, finding a factory, and then putting together a fashion tech pack is a LOT to tackle.

 Which is why I created this guide.

-I’ve even included step by step video tutorials to help you with every part of the tech pack process, and my free tech pack template that you can use for any design to create a polished, professional tech pack for your freelance clients or your clothing line!
+It includes step by step video tutorials to help you with every part of the tech pack process, and my free tech pack template that you can use for any design!

 Before we get to that, let’s go through some of the essentials to make sure you’re solid on what a tech pack is and why you need one.